-If you were one of the 8,322 people who took part in this year’s AFF Big Survey, you may be wondering what we’re doing with the information you provided us with.
+If you were one of the 8,322 people who took part in our 2016 AFF Big Survey, you may be wondering what we’re doing with the information you provided us with.

 Over the summer, we’ve identified key themes and emerging trends, which we are now in the process of raising with chain of command, senior politicians and decision makers to ensure families are properly considered if the changes proposed by the Future Accommodation Model (FAM) are implemented.

 Click here to read our report, which details our findings and will act as an important tool for AFF when discussing the proposed changes to your housing provision with chain of command and MOD.

 Thank you once again to all those who took the time to get involved.

 AFF is the independent voice of Army families and passionately represents our unique community; Regular or Reserve, wherever they are based, whatever the make-up of their family.
 Throughout the UK and overseas, AFF provides essential links between families, the Army and government.
 We discuss, we challenge and we persevere to achieve policy change and progress in favour of Army families, as well as offering advice and guidance on all aspects of Army life, confidentially and in an easy to digest way.
 If you're interested in the figures and stories behind our work this year, take a look at our Annual Report.

 AFF is delighted to announce that our Chief Executive, Sara Baade, has been welcomed onto the Forces in Mind Trust’s Grants and Commissioning Committee.
 Read more